 Imitation is fundamental to learning in early childhood and teachers strive to provide wholesome models for the children in all their actions and interactions.
 Throughout the day, the children have opportunity to witness their teachers engaging in creative, social and domestic tasks.
 Out of their imitative capacities the children freely involve themselves alongside the adults in meaningful work with a sense of joy and purpose.

-Pre-Prep children (4-5 years old) attend six days a fortnight.
+Pre-Prep children (4-5 years old).
+Children attend either:

 Prep children (5-6 years old) attend five days a week.